pekspro/pekspro.github.io/devblog/_posts/0013 Setup a NuGet feed in Azure DevOps/2020-06-28-setup-a-nuget-feed-in-azure-devops.markdown

 Done. :-) While you are here, click on **Connect to feed** and find the URL to the feed.
 You will need this in the following steps.

+Next step is to publish NuGet packages.
+You can do this either in a DevOps pipeline, or locally.

 ### Publish NuGet from DevOps

-The first step is to create the NuGet packages.
 In your pipeline, add a new **.NET Core task** and then select command **pack** and configure the other options.

 Now you could publish (or push as the say) the created NuGet packages.
 They are two ways to do this.

 #### Option 1

 In your pipeline, add a new **.NET Core task** and then select command **push**.
 Select the feed in the **Target feed** option.